albinsjolin/cancer-whitepaper/README.md

 ### The “Metabolic Winter” Hypothesis

 Cronise et al. (2014) has an interesting hypothesis that food scarcity, longer sleep and cold exposure during winter is a way to remove obesity and cardiometabolic disease.
 They mention that caloric restriction triggers a network of genes that evolved to protect organisms during times of food scarcity.
 These genes are shown to down regulate insulin and IGF-1 and release cellular energetics and defense enzymes.
 These enzymes play a big part in obesity, metabolic syndrome, diabetes, cancer, inflammation, and cardiovascular disease.
 Moreover, some of these enzymes also promote nonshivering thermogenesis, which would increase internal heat production.
 Cronise et al. also talk about how increased sleep in cool environments and long nights of winter may work synergistically to promote the conservation of valuable calories.

-### Long term ketosis

-A common misconception about the ketogenic diet is that the elevated ketones produced will eventually lead to ketoacidosis, which is a state where the body can't regulate the blood-ketone level, resulting in the acidification of the blood and death.
-Ekberg (2019) explains that this is only prevelent in people without the ability to create insulin, specifically in diabetics.
-And that nutritional ketosis won't lead to ketoacidosis.

-The Paleolithic diet is well known in the literature to be a clear replicate of our ancestors' diet.
-The diet consists of fresh lean meats, fish, shellfish, eggs, nuts, seeds, fruits, berries, vegetables and small amounts of honey.
-This diet breakdown would be low in carbohydrates except for some sparse times of the year, probably in summer when certain fruits and honey was available.
-Following this diet, paired with regular exercise and fasting, would leave any individual in ketosis for more or less their entire life.
-The Paleolithic era lasted from 2.5 million years ago until 9000 years ago, when we switched to an insulin spiking, carbohydrate based diet (Wikipedia 2022).

 ### Fasting in rats and humans